Call Now 24/7 Free Consultation

 My truck accident happened on I-69 in Genesee County.
 Can the Michigan Legal Center help me?

-Yes — we handle that corridor regularly.
-I-69 through Genesee County is one of Michigan’s most active truck-crash corridors, with multiple serious semi incidents documented in recent months.
-If your crash was on I-69, I-475, US-23, Dort Highway, or anywhere in the Flint area, call our Flint office at (810) 234-5678.
-We investigate immediately, before critical electronic evidence is overwritten.
+Yes, and we handle cases on that corridor regularly.
+I-69 through Genesee County is one of the most active truck-accident corridors in Michigan, with multiple significant semi-truck accidents already documented in 2026.
+If your crash happened on I-69, I-475, US-23, Dort Highway, or any road in the Flint area, call us at (810) 234-5678.
+We investigate immediately, before critical electronic evidence is overwritten or lost.

 The trucking company's insurance adjuster already called me.
 Did I make a mistake by talking to them?

-Not necessarily — but stop before you say anything else.
-Adjusters for commercial carriers are trained to build files that protect the company.
-Recorded statements, even ones that sound harmless, can be used to reduce or deny your claim.
-Do not give further statements, sign releases, or accept a settlement until you have spoken with us.
-Call (810) 234-5678 — that call is free and may be the most important one you make.
+Not necessarily, but stop now before you say anything more.
+Insurance adjusters for commercial carriers are trained professionals whose job is to build files that protect the company.
+Recorded statements, even ones that seem harmless, can be used to minimize or deny your claim.
+Do not give any further statements, sign any releases, or accept any settlement offer until you have spoken with us.
+Call (810) 234-5678.
+That call is free, and it could be the most consequential one you make.

 How long do I have to file a truck accident claim in Michigan?

-Personal injury claims are generally three years from the accident date.
-If a government entity shares fault — for example road maintenance on I-69 or I-475 — notice can be as short as 120 days.
-Do not assume you have time to spare: waiting costs evidence.
-Call us even if you think the deadline is far away.
+The general statute of limitations for personal injury claims in Michigan is three years from the date of the accident.
+However, if a government entity bears responsibility, such as due to road maintenance failures on I-69 or I-475, notice requirements may be as short as 120 days.
+Do not assume you have time to spare.
+Waiting costs evidence.
+Call us now, even if you think the deadline is far away.

 Can I sue the carrier even if the driver was classified as an independent contractor?

 Often yes.
-Carriers sometimes use contractor labels to create distance from liability.
-Under FMCSA rules and Michigan law, if the company controlled hours, routes, or operations, the carrier may still be fully liable.
-We investigate the real employment relationship in every case — the label on paper is not the end of the analysis.
+Trucking companies sometimes classify drivers as independent contractors specifically to create legal distance between themselves and accidents.
+Under FMCSA regulations and Michigan law, if the carrier controlled the driver's hours, routes, or operations, regardless of the contractual label, the carrier may still be held fully liable.
+We investigate the employment relationship in every case we take.
+The classification on paper is not the end of the analysis.

 I can’t afford to miss work.
 How does Michigan No-Fault law cover my wages?